elgrancalavera/grunt-extend/readme.md

 ```

 #### Extend the default options using one or more JSON files
-Finally, it is also possible to extend the default options with one or more JSON
+It is possible to extend the default options with one or more JSON files, and
-files, and write the results to a new JSON file:
+write the results to a new JSON file:
 ```js
 grunt.initConfig({
   extend: {